pylhc/pylhc.github.io/docs/packages/pylhcsubmitter/job_submitter.md

 python -m pylhc_submitter.job_submitter --entry_cfg config.ini
 ```

+---
 ### Starting Studies from the Command Line

 !!! warning "Users Beware"
     While doing so is possible, using a simple command line call is discouraged.
-    As you will see below, this method is much less clear and reproducible.
+    As we will see in the example below, this method is not as clear as the previous ones, and prone to errors.

-It is possible to skip the creation of a Python or a **config.ini** file completely when submitting, by providing each parameters as a flag at the command line.
+It is possible to skip the creation of a Python or a **config.ini** file completely when submitting, by providing parameters through the `replace_dict` flag at the command line.
 The above examples would be done through a (very lengthy) command line call as below:
 ```bash
 python -m pylhc_submitter.job_submitter --executable madx --mask my_madx.mask --working_directory /afs/cern.ch/work/u/username/study.tune_sweep --replace_dict "{'BEAM': [1, 2], 'TUNEX': [62.3, 62.302, 62.304, 62.306, 62.308, 62.31, 62.312, 62.314, 62.316, 62.318, 62.32], 'TUNEY': [60.31, 60.312, 60.314, 60.316, 60.318, 60.32, 60.322, 60.324, 60.326, 60.328, 60.33]}" --jobid_mask b%(BEAM)d.qx%(TUNEX)s.qy%(TUNEY)s --jobflavour workday
 ```

+---
 ### Starting Studies with Mask Strings

 Instead of using a mask file, `job_submitter` can also use a string as input for the executable.